 - Companies genetically engineering T cells with CARs that are reactive to tumor associated antigens.
-In particular, Kite Pharma, Inc. (a Gilead Sciences, Inc. company), Juno Therapeutics, Inc., Novartis AG, and bluebird bio, Inc. In addition, some companies, such as Cellectis SA, are developing allogeneic cell therapies that could compete with our products. - Companies genetically engineering T cells with TCRs that are reactive to tumor associated antigens.
+In particular, Kite Pharma, Inc. (a Gilead Sciences, Inc. company), Juno Therapeutics, Inc. (which was recently acquired by Celgene Corporation), Novartis AG, and bluebird bio, Inc. In addition, some companies, such as Cellectis SA, are developing allogeneic cell therapies that could compete with our products. - Companies genetically engineering T cells with TCRs that are reactive to tumor associated antigens.
 In particular, Adaptimmune Therapeutics plc, Kite Pharma, Inc. (a Gilead Sciences, Inc. company), and Juno Therapeutics, Inc. - Companies developing bi-specific antibodies that bring T cells and tumor cells into close proximity with each other.
-In particular, Macrogenics, Inc., Amgen Inc., Roche Holding AG, and Genmab A/S. - · Companies developing other immune cells that can be targeted using antibodies, such as NantKwest, Inc.
+In particular, Macrogenics, Inc., Amgen Inc., Roche Holding AG, and Genmab A/S. - Companies developing other immune cells that can be targeted using antibodies, such as NantKwest, Inc.